biplab411/Spotify-clone/README.md

 # Spotify-clone
-A clone model of Spotify website
+A clone of the Spotify app using HTML, CSS, and JavaScript.